-- Now that unflattering information is streaming in about S/4HANA, IT media is suppressing this information.
+- Now that critical information is streaming in about S/4HANA, IT media is suppressing this information.

-S/4HANA has seen an aggressive promotion in the IT media, which have mostly just repeated what SAP said about the application.
-The IT media did really nothing to warn customers or to even explain very basic peculiar aspects of S/4HANA.
+S/4HANA has seen an aggressive promotion in the IT media, which has mostly just repeated what SAP said about the application.
+The IT media did nothing to warn customers or even to explain fundamental peculiar aspects of S/4HANA.
 One example of an issue that seems like it should have been covered, but what we did not see covered was that it made little sense to charge current ECC customers that were paying support for ECC, were we covered in the article Why S/4HANA Should be Free.

-After asking almost no questions about S/4HANA and providing close to no insight to the market, the IT media has a second act.
+After asking almost no questions about S/4HANA and providing close to no insight into the market, the IT media has a second act.

-Now we are seeing the second type of compliance on the part of IT media to SAP, which is how problems with S/4HANA are being reported.
+Now we see the second type of compliance on the part of IT media to SAP, which is how problems with S/4HANA are being reported.

 Cost Overruns at Schweizer or Swiss Post with S/4HANA

-S/4HANA is seeing high-cost overruns on projects all over the world.
-Notice the following quotation from the latest project overrun.
+S/4HANA sees high-cost overruns on projects all over the world.
+Notice the following quotation from the latest project, overrun.

 “HWF 2021 is about a large-scale centralization.
 The Board of Directors has spoken a total budget of 83 million francs, as ‘Inside Paradeplatz’ reported and the Post now confirms.
 “However, we are checking whether this should be increased because new insights and additional requirements have occurred in the course of the project – the decision has not been made yet”, writes Dérobert Fellay upon our request.”